steven004/uc_cipher/README.md

-# Make this repository to priviate.
+# This repository is set to priviate.
 Please contact author for more information

 ### Ciphering lib for ......